 The Panthers did not have a winning season in 1902.
 But they fared better than the Texarkana Casketmakers.
 In an exhibition game the Corsicana Oil Citys beat the Casketmakers 51-3 with twenty home runs—eight of them by catcher Nig Clarke.
 The Casketmakers curled up their toes and disbanded soon after.

 In 1905 the Panthers again won the Texas League pennant.
 (W. H. Ward for many years was owner of the White Elephant.)

 A pass to Panther Park for 1920.
 Club president W. K. Stripling was the son of department store owner W. C. Stripling.
 (Photo from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

-Panther Park was located on the west side of North Main Street between Northeast 6th and Northeast 7th streets.
-(Map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)
+Panther Park was located on the west side of North Main Street between Northwest 6th and Northwest 7th streets.

 Full-page feature on the Panthers in 1920 included photos of Stripling, Paul LaGrave, and manager Jake Atz.
 That year the Panthers won not only the Texas League championship but also the first Dixie Series.

 The Cats, as a prominent minor league club, often hosted major league teams.
 In a single week in 1922, Panther fans saw two legends.
 First in town were the New York Yankees with Babe Ruth.
 Sure, the Panthers lost the game, but the Star-Telegram sportswriter crowed that Ruth was held to a single.
 That season Ruth would hit .376 with an outlandish fifty-four nonsteroid homers (more than the aggregate hit by fifteen of sixteen teams in the majors).
 Then to town came the Detroit Tigers with Ty Cobb, who would have an off-year, hitting only .344 (lifetime average: .366).

-The Panthers/Cats moved across Main Street to their new park in 1926.
+The Panthers/Cats moved across Main Street to their fourth home in 1926.

 In January 1929 Paul LaGrave died.